Gabriel2409/angular/readme.txt

   { path: 'not-found', component: PageNotFoundComponent },
   { path: 'something', redirectTo: "not-found"},

+Note : if you want full path matching
+{ path: '', redirectTo: '/somewhere-else', pathMatch: 'full' }

 --- wildcard redirect :
 { path: '**', redirectTo: "not-found"},
 BE SURE THIS ROUTE IS THE LAST

+--- outsourcing the route config in app-routing.module.ts

+import ...

+const appRoutes: Routes = [
+  ... all the paths
+];

+@NgModule({
+  imports: [RouterModule.forRoot(appRoutes)],
+  exports: [RouterModule], // exposes the router to the other modules }) export class AppRoutingModule {}

+in app.module.ts

+ imports: [BrowserModule, FormsModule, AppRoutingModule],